youlab/AntibioticCommunityRestructuring_KyeriKim/README.md

-This repository contains the MATLAB (R2021a) codes of core model simulations that generate the plots in Figure 2 in the article.
+This repository contains MATLAB (R2021a) codes for core model simulations, which generate the plots in Figure 2 in the article.